rackerlabs/technical-blog/_posts/2020-04-17-using-azure-private-endpoints-with-web-apps.md

 <!-- more -->

-YOu should know the folloing about Azure Private Endpoint:
+You should know the following details about Azure Private Endpoint:

 - It is only available in preview in two regions: EastUS and WestUS2.
 - The App Service Plan requires a PremiumV2 stock-keeping unit (SKU).